-Vagus Nerve – one way voice and sound may heal, or at least reveal
+Vagus Nerve One way voice and sound may heal or reveal

 The vagus nerve carries an extensive range of signals from digestive system and organs to the brain and vice versa.
 It is the tenth cranial nerve, extending from its origin in the brainstem through the neck and the thorax down to the abdomen and has the widest distribution in the body.